An Introduction to vSphere Networking: vSwitch & VLAN

 At the Layer 2 level (OSI Data-Link layer model), vSwitches only pass network traffic to MAC addresses that are assigned to connected devices.
 In other words, if a virtual machine or port device is not actively using a virtual port on the vSwitch, the switch does not know it exists.
 With a physical switch, a large table of MAC addresses is stored in memory, and unknown incoming traffic is sent to all of them in order to learn where to send that traffic in the future.

 “But wait”, I hear you saying.
-“What if one of my VMs sends an unkown MAC address through my virtual switch?
+“What if one of my VMs sends an unknown MAC address through my virtual switch?
 Won’t it just ignore that traffic?”

 vSwitches only ignore incoming network frames when they are coming from an external source.
 Internal source traffic gets passed on to a physical uplink.
 External VLANs, like a separate virtual machine cluster or network segment, use Layer 3 switching.
 Therefore if the MAC address is assigned to another VLAN, the physical uplink is also engaged.